kaminski-pawel/CV-NZ/CV-NZ.md

 ## Project history

+Listed below are some of the software projects, I've worked on.

 ### 2022 - Twitterbot based on AWS SQS

 Twitter Bot, which publishes posts of companies' business activities.